 Tips for Using Organic Lawn Fertilizer

 There’s more to an effective organic lawn fertility program than simply applying fertilizer on a timed schedule.
-Don’t waste your time and money by blindly applying fertilizer.
-First, test the soil, either with an over-the-counter testing kit from your local garden center or by sending a sample to your state’s Cooperative Extension Service for analysis.
+Don’t waste time and money by blindly applying fertilizer.
+First, test the soil, either with an over-the-counter testing kit from a local garden center or by sending a sample to the state’s Cooperative Extension Service for analysis.
 Then, use the results to map out a plan of action.

 The first step should be to adjust the pH of the soil as indicated by test results.
 Establish the proper soil pH, between 5.8 and 7.2 depending on the grass species, to ensure that the grass can efficiently pull nutrients out of the soil.
 Lime raises the pH, while sulfur and aluminum sulfate lower it.
 Once the acidity is ideal, proceed with the necessary fertilizer application—and remember to mulch grass clippings.

 - Use soil test results to determine fertility needs.

 - Apply lime as necessary to maintain the proper soil pH and maximize fertilizer efficiency.